barbagroup/snake-repro/MesnardBarba-CiSE.md

 ![Figure 10d](./figures/petibm/petibm-0.1.1_vorticity160000Re2000AoA35.png)

 Figure 10:
-Vorticity field after 19, 52, 53, and 64 time-units of flow-simulation with PetIBM for a snake's section at angle-of-attack 35° and Reynolds number 2000.
+Vorticity field after 19, 52, 53, and 64 time-units of flow-simulation with PetIBM for a snake's section at angle-of-attack 35 degrees and Reynolds number 2000.
 The vortex-merging event is responsible for the change in the wake signature and the drop in the mean lift coefficient.

 ### Story 4: Different versions of your code, the external libraries or even compilers may challenge reproducibility